 - Bullnose edge

 - Comfort edge

 Did you know that the edge of your work surface does not have to be the same material as the rest of your desk?
 In high-traffic areas, you may want to consider using a robust material such as urethane for the edges and corners of your new desk.

 Common Concerns to Watch Out for When Buying a New Desk

-With a product as customizable with a desk, most of the critical issues you should be aware of can be easily avoided with a careful need assessment and properly configured desk.
+With a product as customizable with a desk, most of the critical issues you should be aware of can be easily avoided with a careful need assessment and a properly configured desk.

-For example, if you will be using monitor arms or a sit to stand accessory at your desk, will they require a grommet hole to be mounted or can they be installed off the rear edge of your work surface?
+For example, if you will be using monitor arms or a sit-to-stand accessory at your desk, will they require a grommet hole to be mounted or can they be installed off the rear edge of your work surface?
 If you are going to install them on the edge of the work surface, you need to make sure your modesty panel is not flush with your surface edge!

 Another issue that is easily overlooked is handedness.
 If your desk has a fixed pedestal, then there will be less leg room under one side of the desk.
 When a desk is given to a new user or moved to a new location, this handedness may restrict the user’s ability to work effectively.

 The final issue guard against is that of shoddy quality.
 A poor-quality desk will quickly dent, scrape, chip and crack.
 Ensure that whoever you are buying your desk from offers furniture with long-term warranties and is clear up-front whether that warranty will cover replacing the defective products or merely attempted repairs.